 But what does it mean to identify one’s passions?
 How can we find out professions that are best suited to us?
 And what does it mean to pursue a career?
 Is it the same as job hunting?
 And finally, how to pursue a career?
 Is career counseling any good at helping us do that?

 We are here to answer it all for you!

 Is Pursuing A Career Same As Job Hunting?

 If you are looking for a job to pay the bills, you aren’t pursuing a career.
 Yes, pursuing a career is a long-term approach and is vastly different from seeking a job.

-A person who is planning a career will always make decisions to achieve long-term goals.
+A person planning a career will always make decisions to achieve long-term goals.
 But one might be simply looking for a job without thinking much about where their career is heading.
 Such a person is not pursuing a career per se, only hunting jobs to achieve immediate goals.

-So, pursuing a career is not the same as job hunting.
+Pursuing a career is not the same as job hunting.
 But job hunting may well be a part of pursuing a career when looking for jobs on your chosen career path.
 You have to let your career choice dictate your job hunting.
 Letting job opportunities dictate your career switch will only lead to a career crisis.